Skip to content

 ❌ Stopping at discovery ✅ Validate pain points before building solutions

-Example: Pain Point Research in Action
+Pain Point Research Template

-Interview script template:
+Interview script (copy and use):

 Introduction (2 min)